kt3k/saku/README.md

     echo world
 ````

-The above is a code block of `echo hello` for the first line and `echo world` for the second line.
+The above makes the code block of the 2 lines `echo hello` and `echo world`.

 # `saku.md` Rules